ofdryads/miniageOS/README.md

 - Preserves all existing apps, settings, and other user data on phones that already have LineageOS installed
 - Does not include any app store or Google Play Services in the system image
 - Builds without the user-facing "Updater" so that you will not overwrite changes made to the operating system with OTA updates
-- After the modified LineageOS image is built and flashed to your phone, it auto-installs the Aurora Store temporarily from a reputable APK source (F-droid), waits for you to update or install any apps you need (like secure messaging, notes, and maps), then auto-uninstalls the store when you are done
+- After the modified LineageOS image is built and flashed to your phone, it auto-downloads and installs the Aurora Store temporarily from a reputable source (F-droid), waits for you to update or install any apps you need (like secure messaging, notes, and maps), then auto-uninstalls the store when you are done
 - For Pixel phones:
     - Replaces the default LineageOS camera app with the higher-quality Google Pixel camera app, without needing GApps, Google Play Services, or microG
-    - Selectively excludes certain Google/carrier software from the build by preventing their "blobs" from being extracted, such as the "OK Google" listening software and Verizon apps
     - Disables unnecessary machine learning-based apps that use excessive data and battery power (Android System Intelligence and Private Compute Services)
+    - Option to selectively exclude certain Google/carrier software from the build by preventing their "blobs" from being extracted, such as the "OK Google" listening software and Verizon apps

 ### Other benefits
 - No need for root access to make any of these changes